 I have supervised students building innovative science projects including:-

 - real-time monitoring of the ionosphere via military VLF (submarine) transmitters

-- building a portable fluxgate magnetometer for archaeological surveys
+- investigating a portable fluxgate magnetometer for archaeological surveys

 - building an aurora monitor (Initial Notes)